webpack/webpack-cli/INIT.md

 > *Property/key resolved: [entry](https://webpack.js.org/configuration/entry-context/#entry)*

-This allows webpack to know from which file to start bundling your application.
-The default answer `src/index` will tell webpack to look for `index.js` inside a folder named `src`.
+This tells webpack from which file to start bundling your application.
+The default answer `src/index` will tell webpack to look for a file called `index` inside a folder named `src`.

 3. `In which folder do you want to store your generated bundles? (dist)`